 Water supplies and sewerage have defined the way we live, the way our communities grow.
-Here's a roundup of our serious (and sometimes silly) posts about plumbing.Kohler Numi, the perfect toilet for your Case Study House living room
+Here's a roundup of our serious (and sometimes silly) posts about plumbing.The History of the Bathroom, revisited

 This is a story about complexity (and ugly tile)- designing a plumber's dream: "A toilet that uses a solar panel to power an electrochemical reactor, which breaks down waste into solids that can be used as fertilizer and hydrogen that can be stored in fuel cells to power the reactor when it's cloudy outside. " You will need one on standby full time.

 We need plumbing that is simple and easy to manage.
 I wrote: "We do need to reinvent the toilet.
 But it is not just a white porcelain thing that sits in a room, it is part of a system that is part of a larger societal picture."
 More:How to make a dumb idea for a toilet even worse?
 Put it in a dumb bathroom.